Hero-Solutions/RS_ptif/README.md

     'Mirador V3'       => 'https://imagehub.kmska.be/mirador/3/index.php?manifest={manifest_url}'
 );

-# Config values required by the iiif_ptif plugin.

 # Name of the folder where the ptif files are stored (relative to the filestore/ directory).
 # Must contain a leading and trailing slash.